dtoubelis/sails-cassandra/README.md

    the current preferred approach.

-### Use of indexes
-Apache Cassandra require index on a column that is used in `where` clause of `select` statement and unlike other database it will produce and exception if the index is missing.

-Sails/Waterline allows to set `index` or `unique` properties on model attributes.
-The `sails-cassanda` adapter will respect these attributes and it will create indexes for attributes with `index` or `unique` attributes set to `true`.

-> **Note**: that Apache Cassandra have no notion of `unique` constraint and
-> the uniqueness has to be enforced either by Sails/Waterline core or in your
-> own code.
-The `unique` attribute property is considered an alias for `index`
-> and both are treated in the exactly same way.

 ### Autoincrement
 The autoincrement feature was plaguing ORM frameworks right from their inseption as it requires 1-2 extra queries in order to retrieve new record identifier from